Hec-KuFlow/KuFlow-ExtractInvoiceData/README.md

 </div>

-Select a file to upload and complete the task.
+Select a file to upload and complete the task, we use the [invoice example](https://github.com/Hec-KuFlow/KuFlow-ExtractInvoiceData/blob/main/invoice_1.jpg).

 <div class="text--center">